Let us answer all your admissions questions.

 - Obtain a copy of high school diploma, GED or academic transcripts if enrolling in the Combination Welder I Program.
 A copy of the high school diploma, GED or academic transcripts must be obtained for LWT records.

 - Please return all items to the address at the top of the agreement/enrollment form along with payment.
-Make the check or money order payable to Lynnes Welding Training, Inc. Do not send cash in the mail.
+Make the check or money order payable to Lynnes Welding Training, Inc. LWT does not accept cash for tuition.

 - The school will acknowledge student enrollment by phone or mail.
 We will also inform you of your start date and/or the dates for prerequisite testing for placement.
 A list of the required safety equipment and supplies is listed in the catalog, under the course tuition section.

-- Regular classes start 8:00a.m. for remainder of the scheduled class(s).
+- Regular classes start 8:00a.m. for remainder of the scheduled class(s) (unless there is a holiday scheduled.).

 Please do not report to the school until you receive confirmation of your starting date.